 - RELATED: 8 PROVEN Ways To Keep Squirrels Off Bird Feeders (UPDATED Guide!)

 Regardless of your personal feelings, I think squirrels are interesting to learn about.
 If you are curious about all the species that can be found near you, please keep reading. 🙂

 Below are the 4 types of squirrels that live in Nebraska!

 Scientific Name: Sciurus carolinensis

 Average Length (Including tail): 16.6 – 21.6 inches / 42 – 55 cm

 Weight: 14 – 21 oz / 400 – 600 grams

 Lifespan: Adults typically live to be about 6 years old.
 Some lucky individuals can live up to 12 years in the wild, assuming they are not eaten by a hawk, owl, bobcat, fox, weasel, feral cat, snake, or human.

-The Eastern Gray Squirrel is common in Nebraska, and one of the squirrels that people do battle with the most at their backyard bird feeders!
+The Eastern Gray Squirrel is common in eastern Nebraska, and one of the squirrels that people do battle with the most at their backyard bird feeders!